Sable/wu-wei-handbook/replicate-an-experiment.md

     platforms/*short-name*/platform.json

-You may add addition JSON properties that could not be inferred automatically and they will be preserved in all configurations of builds, runs, or reports later.
+You may add additional JSON properties that could not be inferred automatically and they will be preserved in all configurations of builds, runs, or reports later.

 If you run the tools from multiple machines using the same shared repository, let's say with NFS or with git repositories that are manually synchronized, you may save multiple platforms at the same time.
 Wu-Wei will automatically select the current platform based on the current cpu, gpu, memory, and os specifications.
 You can therefore gather all your results in the same repository.